digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Continue the package defined in the `Writing Your First Upgrade <#writing-your-first-upgrade>`__ section above, but overwrite the v1 and v2 IOU modules.
-The v1 IOU module should be overwritten to look like the following:
+The v1 IOU module should be overwritten as follows:

 .. code:: daml